sabymike/mongoose-relationship/README.md

     A string which should match an existing path in target ref schema.
 If this path does not exist the plugin will have no affect on the target ref.

+- **validateExistence**

+    Boolean value that tells mongoose-relationship to ensure that the parent exists before setting the relationship for the child.
+Defaults to **false**

+- **upsert**

+    Boolean value that controls whether a parent should be created if it does not exist upon child save.
+Defaults to **false**

 # Tests
 Test can be run simply by installing and running mocha